vercel-support/johnny.sh/content/blog/autism-web-accessibility.md

 I've always been very interested in learning more about how people with Autism Spectrum Disorder (ASD) experience the web, so I've decided to take what best practices I can find, and my personal observations, and put them into this post.

 First, a disclaimer: I'm not an expert on this topic.
-Just some notes about something I'm very interested in exploring.
+Just some notes about something I'm exploring.

 ### It's a Spectrum